 Edward graduated with First Class Honors from the University of Warwick in the United Kingdom, with a triple major in politics, economics and philosophy.
 Edward completed his Master of Finance at MIT in 2015, specializing in commodities.
 During his time, Woodford completed a research paper under the supervision of Professor Joseph Doyle and a West Point lecturer looking at the role of agriculture on insurgent attacks in Afghanistan.

-Brian is the co-founder of Seed CX alongside Edward Woodford.
-Brian co-founded Seed Futures, which was acquired by Dough, Inc. in early 2017.
-He has been named one of Chicago’s 20 in their 20s by Crain's.
+Brian is the co-founder of Seed CX alongside Edward Woodford, and since inception has helped build a number of regulated trading platforms and settlement systems.
+One such platform, Seed Futures, was acquired by Dough, Inc. in early 2017.

-Neil’s background is in quantitative credit and risk management for fixed income, options and futures trading strategies.
-Neil has previously worked at Wedbush Securities and ABN AMRO Clearing in quantitative risk and credit for fixed income, and options and futures trading strategies.
+Neil previously worked at Wedbush Securities and ABN AMRO Clearing in quantitative risk and credit for fixed income, and options and futures trading strategies.
 He also served as an Advisor and Head of Product Development for BANKEX, a blockchain startup focused on smart contracts for liquidity optimization.
 Neil has developed blockchain use-cases for private placement exchanges, micro-financing, real estate, as well as complex and illiquid asset classes, natural resources, and futures markets.

 Neil is also a Veteran of the United States Marine Corps, having served two tours in Iraq.
 Neil holds an MS in analytics from the University of Chicago and his capstone paper on Mean-variance Optimization for Equity Portfolios was cited in the book Financial Analytics with R: Building a Laptop Laboratory for Data Science, published in 2016.